 You find the gravestone in the 32B group of graves, almost opposite the crypt featured earlier in the video and just behind the last resting places of Beethoven, Schubert, Brahms, and other famous composers.

-Both cemetery locations are close to the main entrance (fortunately, since the Zentralfriedhof is huge).
+Both cemetery locations are close to the main entrance at Tor 2 (fortunately, since the Zentralfriedhof is one of the world’s largest cemeteries).

 Incidentally, Schweighofer’s grave also featured as the cover of the single.

 The video ends with the band walking toward the cemetery church (St. Karl Borromäus, pictured above).
-The lighting and atmosphere carry echoes of The Third Man, which also featured the Zentralfriedhof.
+The lighting and atmosphere carry echoes of the legendary post-WWII movie The Third Man, which also featured the Zentralfriedhof.